Fullstop000/rfcs/text/2019-11-13-follower-replication.md

 ## Summary

-This RFC introduces a new mechanism into Raft protocol which allows a follower to send raft logs and snapshots to other followers.
+This RFC introduces a new mechanism for Raft protocol which allows a follower to send raft logs and snapshots to other followers.
 The target of this feature is to reduce network transmission cost between different data centers in Log Replication.

 ## Motivation